 Our curriculum is represented by a tree, based on the Bible story of the mustard seed.
 As a tree grows from a seed, so too do we grow as individuals, to reach our full potential.

-At Brabourne Primary School, we aim to engage the children in a stimulating and ambitious curriculum; allowing them to acquire and embed the skills, knowledge and understanding needed to develop into well rounded, fully informed citizens and resilient life-long learners.
-Our curriculum is the launch-pad to reach this goal; creating a festival of cultures and experiences, within a meaningful context, for the children during their time at the school.
+At Brabourne Primary School, our ambition is to engage our pupils through a creative and challenging curriculum; allowing them to acquire and embed the skills, knowledge and understanding needed to become fully informed citizens and resilient life-long learners.
+Our curriculum is the launch pad to reach this goal; creating a festival of cultures and experiences, within a meaningful context, for pupils during their time at the school.

 Our curriculum aims to:

-- Ensure that all pupils have access to a broad, balanced curriculum for excellence based on the National Curriculum.
+- Ensure that all pupils have access to a broad, balanced curriculum for excellence based on, and beyond, the National Curriculum.

-- Ensure quality curriculum content of each subject is sequential and builds on prior learning.
+- Ensure quality curriculum content and sequential learning, which builds on prior learning.

 Our engaging curriculum is evident around the school and in everything the children do.
 It is evident in the high standards and results that our children achieve in the core subjects of English and Maths and in the wide variety of quality learning opportunities across the curriculum.
 There are many varied opportunities for our children to represent the school, as an individual or part of a team, through sport, music, cultural and spiritual events.
 Our pupils seize these opportunities with enthusiasm and confidence and are excellent ambassadors for our school.

-The impact of our curriculum is evident in the engagement and high standards of behaviour of pupils in lessons and around the school.
+The impact of our curriculum is evident in assessment of learning, yet most importantly, in the engagement and high standards of behaviour of pupils in lessons and around the school.
 In our books, you will see children expressing their learning articulately; observational drawings or 3-D sculptures, writing based on notable locations or events from History, scientific understanding highlighted through multiple mediums.